openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

    These SPI signals represent a quad-SPI interface with 4 data lines (spi_sdi[0–3]_i for input, spi_sdo[0–3]_o for output, and spi_oe[0–3]_o for output enable).
-   It uses a shared clock (spi_clk_o) and four chip select signals (spi_csn[0–3]_o) to control multiple SPI devices independently.
+   It uses a shared clock (spi_clk_o) and four chip select signals (spi_csn[0–3]_o) to control multiple SPI devices independently. spi_sdo0_o and spi_sdi1_i are used as MOSI and MISO lines respectively.

 Test Interface